Sherpa team to attempt to scale Everest in 5 days in winter - WHIZ News

-KATHMANDU, Nepal (AP) — Four experienced Sherpa guides are attempting to climb to the top of Mount Everest in less than a week during the final days of winter to set a new climbing record on the world’s highest peak.
+KATHMANDU, Nepal (AP) — Four experienced Sherpa guides say they will attempt to climb to the top of Mount Everest in the span of less than a week during the brutal winter season to set a new record on the world’s highest peak.

 The team is flying on a helicopter to the Everest base camp on Monday and will begin the ascent on Tuesday.